Enrolling Now for Fall of 2022

 The Tennessee Department of Education has raised standards and aligned graduation requirements to best prepare Sports Enthusiasts for college and the workforce.

-Following the implementation of the Tennessee Diploma Project in 2016, high school students must complete 22 credits to graduate.
+Following the implementation of the Tennessee Diploma Project, high school students must complete 22 credits to graduate.
 They also will be tested in core subject areas with End of Course exams, part of the Tennessee Comprehensive Assessment Program.

 Tennessee State Board of Education (SBE) High School Policy 2.103(1) (e).